Criobe/documentation/docs/index.md

 </div>

-## What is CRIOBE?
+## What is QUADRATSEG?

-The CRIOBE (Centre de Recherches Insulaires et Observatoire de l'Environnement) coral segmentation pipeline is a complete, automated system for analyzing coral reef photo quadrats.
-The system:
+QUADRATSEG is a complete, automated platform for analyzing coral reef photo quadrats, developed by CRIOBE (Centre de Recherches Insulaires et Observatoire de l'Environnement).
+The platform:

 - **Detects and corrects** grid corners for perspective normalization
 - **Removes grid overlays** using advanced inpainting techniques